-The Department of Classics offers M.A. and Ph.D. degrees in Classics with specializations both in Greek and Roman Archaeology and in Aegean Prehistory.
+The Department of Classics offers M.A. and Ph.D. degrees in Classics with specializations in Aegean Prehistory, and Greek and Roman Archaeology.
 For the past sixty years, the University of Cincinnati has trained students at the doctoral level and its graduates are among the most distinguished archaeologists in the field of Mediterranean archaeology.
-Archaeology graduates have assumed academic and research posts in the Academy at Athens, American School of Classical Studies in Athens, University of Arizona at Tucson, Bucknell University, Bryn Mawr College, Butler University, Dartmouth College, Drew University, Greek Archaeological Service, J. Paul Getty Center, Harvard University, Ohio University, Tulane University, University of Cincinnati, University of Cyprus, University of Durrës, University of Leuven, University of London, University of Maryland, University of Maryland-European Division, University of Michigan, University of North Carolina Greensboro, University of North London, University of Otago, Smithsonian Museum, University of Thessaloniki, Rutgers University, University of Western Ontario, University of Wisconsin at Madison, Notre Dame University, Franklin and Marshall, University of Illinois Champaign-Urbana, University of Indiana, Trent University and Xavier University.
+Archaeology graduates have assumed academic and research posts in the Academy at Athens, American School of Classical Studies in Athens, University of Arizona at Tucson, Bucknell University, Bryn Mawr College, Butler University, College of Charleston, Dartmouth College, Drew University, Greek Archaeological Service, J. Paul Getty Center, Harvard University, Ohio University, Tulane University, University of Cincinnati, University of Cyprus, University of Durrës, University of Leuven, University of London, University of Maryland, University of Maryland-European Division, University of Michigan, University of North Carolina Greensboro, University of North London, University of Otago, Smithsonian Museum, University of Thessaloniki, Rutgers University, University of Western Ontario, University of Wisconsin at Madison, Notre Dame University, Franklin and Marshall, University of Illinois Champaign-Urbana, University of Indiana, Trent University and Xavier University.
 Others are employed in the corporate world, museums and in publishing.

 See the entire list of archaeology Ph.D.s awarded from this department.